SStiven/GameOfLife/Readme.md

 }
 ```

 We had been allocating a brand-new ImageBrush on every ad swap.
-Now we create a single ImageBrush up front and reuse it; similarly, each BitmapImage is loaded exactly once, so each 3-second tick only swaps indexes instead of re-reading files or instantiating objects.
+Now we create a single ImageBrush up front and reuse it; likewise, each BitmapImage is loaded exactly once, so each 3-second tick only swaps indexes instead of re-reading files or instantiating objects.

-As an extra improvement, I could introduce a persistence layer or caching service dedicated to loading and managing ad
-images, separating those concerns from the window itself.
+As an extra improvement, we could introduce a persistence layer or caching service dedicated to loading and managing ad images, thereby separating those concerns from the window itself.

 ## Come back to MainWindow class

-In the constructor of the MainWindow class we a time subscription that is not unsubcribed
+In the constructor of MainWindow, we subscribe to the timer but never unsubscribe:

 ```cs
         public MainWindow()